humnetlab/Urban_Dynamics/README.md

 ## Struture of source code:

-This work is implemented with Python3.8.
-Related packages include numpy, scipy, matplotlib, scikitlearn, geojson, fiona, rtee.
+This work is implemented with Python3.9.
+Related packages include numpy, pandas, scipy, matplotlib, seaborn, lightgbm, shap, geojson, fiona, rtee.

 #### step0_dataPreparation.py:
 (1) cityGiniPopulation(cities): extracting the population information of a given city from LandScan data.